 Also, some of the typical planters manage to survive encounters with anglers in this year-round habitat and grow into the teens, making a nice catch.

-It’s not unusual for the Oregon Department of Fish and Wildlife to put roughly 40,000 trout here during a calendar year.
+It’s not unusual for the Oregon Department of Fish and Wildlife to put tens of thousands of trout here during a calendar year.